Kavehrafie/2026-nwp-AR1205/packages/materials/AR1205/syllabus.typ

 ]

 == Weekly Discussion <eval:weekly-discussion>
-Ask one question related to the week's lecture or weekly readings on myClass, and respond to at least two of your classmates' questions.
+Ask one question related to the week's lecture or readings on myClass, and respond to at least two of your classmates' questions.

 - To receive #underline[full credit], your question should be thoughtful and relevant to the week's material.
 - Short or superficial replies will not receive credit.